liguiqi/mobile-use/README.md

 ## 🌱Contributing
 We welcome all forms of contributions!
 Please read our contribution guide to learn about:
 - How to submit an issue to report problems.
-- The process of participating in feature development, See detail [Developer Document](docs/develop_en.md).
+- The process of participating in feature development, See [Developer Document](docs/develop_en.md).
-- Code style and quality standards, See detail [Developer Document](docs/develop_en.md).
+- Code style and quality standards, See [Developer Document](docs/develop_en.md).
 - Methods for suggesting documentation improvements.